belalugaX/rigid-origami/README.md

 ### Environment
 The gym environment class [RoriEnv](gym-rori/gym_rori/envs/rori_env.py) contains the methods for the agents to interact with.

-In essence agents construct graphs of connected [single vertices](gym-rori/single_vertex.py) in the environment, which returns them sparse rewards.
+In essence agents construct graphs of connected [single vertices](gym-rori/single_vertex.py) in the environment, from which they receive sparse rewards in return.

-[Rewards](gym-rori/rewarders.py) depend on the set objective.
+Rewards depend on the set objective and [rewarder](gym-rori/rewarders.py).

+> **Note** You can add deploy your custom rewarder [here](gym-rori/rewarders.py).

-A game terminates if a terminal state is reached, either by choice of the terminal action of the agent or by violation of a posteriori [rules](#rules).
+A game terminates if a terminal state is reached, either by choice of the terminal action of the agent or by violation of a posteriori foldability [conditions](#rules).

 ### Agents
-Agents can be human or artificial.
-We provide a list of standard search algorithms as artificial agents:
+Agents interact with the environment.
+They can be human or artificial.
+We provide a list of standard search algorithms as artificial agents.

 |       Agent               |   Search Algorithm                |
 |   :-----------            |   ---------------:                |